JaimyTuin223/discord.js-bot-template/README.md

 ## Installation

-Installing the correct packages can be done with the following npm commands.
+Installing the correct packages can be done with the following npm command:

 ```bash
   npm i -y